Pre-Book/docs/docs/setup/playbooks/atlas.md

 # :material-controller: AtlasOS

+!!! danger "This also isn't finished!"
+    Please be patient.

 ## Download AtlasOS

 Head on over to the AtlasOS [download page](https://atlasos.net/downloads) and get the two files there.